carlosjeurissen/webext-tech-demo-extensions/demos/extension-frame-content-script-messaging/README.md

 ### Firefox
 Issue: Sending response from extension frame to content script gives undefined

+Issue: Not receiving any messages from same tab

 Issue: chrome.tabs is not available in extension frame See https://github.com/w3c/webextensions/issues/787

 ### Safari